diek/function_blog/python_functions.md

 3. parameters, inside of parenthesis, sometimes referred to as arguments:
 	- parameters, may be none/zero, or 1, 2, 3, or more.
 If more than one, they must be separated by a comma.
     - a parameter(s) is provided in the function call
-4. docstring - optional but should be included, see [PEP 257 -- Docstring Conventions](http://legacy.python.org/dev/peps/pep-0257/) for more detail.
-We are going to discuss this later.
+4. DocString - optional but should be included, see [PEP 257 -- DocString Conventions](http://legacy.python.org/dev/peps/pep-0257/) for more detail.
+We are going to discuss in detail in Part 2.
 5. body:
 	- heart of the function, like the engine, this is the mechanics and all the working parts.
 	- made up of one or more statements